History of Oaxaca: Pre-historic and pre-Hispanic period

 Starting from 750 AD large urban centers such as Monte Albán fell across the Oaxaca area and smaller dominions grew and evolved until the Spanish Conquest in 1521.
 Between 700 and 1300, the Mixtec were scattered among various dominions, including those of Achiutla, Tequixtepec-Chazumba, Apoala and Coixtlahuaca.
-The Zapotecs occupied a large region from Central Valleys region to the Isthmus of Tehuantepec.
+The Zapotecs occupied the Central Valleys and some neighboring areas.
 However, no major city state like Monte Albán arose again, with villages and city-states remaining small, between 1,000 and 3,000 people with a palace, temple, market and residences.
 In a number of cases, there were Mesoamerican ball courts as well.
 These and larger centers also functioned as military fortresses in time of invasion.
 Important Zapotec and Mixtec sites include Yagul, Zaachila, Inguiteria, Yanhuitlan, Tamazulapan, Tejupan, and Teposcolula.
 During nearly all of this time, these various entities were at war with one another, and faced the threat of Aztec expansion.

-While the Zapotec remained dominant in many parts of the Central Valleys and into the Isthmus of Tehuantepec, the Mixtec were pushing into Zapotec territory, taking Monte Albán.
+While the Zapotec remained dominant in many parts of the Central Valleys through the late postclassic period and expanded into the Isthmus of Tehuantepec, the Mixtec expanded into Zapotec territory through both marriage alliances and military means, taking Monte Albán.
 In areas they conquered, they became prolific builders, leaving behind numerous and still unexplored sites.
-However, the conquest of the Central Valleys was never completed with pressure coming from the Aztecs in Tenochtitlan in the 14th and 15th centuries.
+However, the conquest of the Central Valleys was never completed, with pressure coming from the Aztecs of Tenochtitlan in the 14th and 15th centuries.
 The Zapotecs and Mixtecs both allied themselves and fought among themselves as they tried to maintain their lands and valuable trade routes between the high central plains of Mexico and Central America.

-The first Aztecs arrived to the Oaxaca area in 1250, but true expansion into the region began in the 15th century.
+The first Nahuas arrived to the Oaxaca area in 1250, but Aztec expansion into the region began in the 15th century.
 In 1457, Moctezuma I invaded the Tlaxiaco and Coixtlahuaca areas, gaining control, demanding tribute and establishing military outposts.
 These were Mixtec lands at first, pushing these people even further into Zapotec territory.
 Under Axayacatl and Tizoc, the Aztec began to take control of trade routes in the area and part of the Pacific Coast.
 By this time, the Zapotec were led by Cosijoeza with the government in Zaachila in the latter 15th century.
-Under Ahuitzotl, the Aztecs temporarily pushed the Zapotecs into Tehuantepec and established a permanent military base at Huaxyacac (Oaxaca city).
+Under Ahuitzotl, the Aztecs temporarily pushed the Zapotecs into Tehuantepec and established a permanent military base at Huaxyacac (Oaxaca City).
 The Aztecs were stopped only by the Spanish Conquest.
 These conquests would change most of the place names in parts of Oaxaca to those from the Nahuatl language.
 In 1486 the Aztecs established a fort on the hill of Huaxyácac (now called El Fortín), overlooking the present city of Oaxaca.
 This was the major Aztec military base charged with the enforcement of tribute collection and control of trade routes.
 However, Aztec rule in Oaxaca would last only a little more than thirty years.